Glendive, Montana: Media

-Glendive is the smallest of the 210 designated markets for broadcast television in the United States as designated by Nielsen Media Research, with one station—KXGN channel 5—carrying a CBS affiliation along with state and local news broadcasts for a small potential audience of several thousand people (county population is 9,059).
-Until September 2009, KXGN also carried selected prime-time NBC programming in its schedule, making it the last "Big 3" affiliate to offer programming from more than one network on a single feed.
-In late June 2010, KXGN moved their NBC programming to a DT2 digital subchannel, rejoining the network.
-KXGN-TV then dropped NBC at 11:59 pm on New Year's Eve 2024.
+Glendive is the smallest of the 210 designated markets for broadcast television in the United States as designated by Nielsen Media Research, with one station—Montana PBS member KXGN-TV 5—for a small potential audience of several thousand people (county population is 9,059).
+Previously, KXGN-TV was dual-affiliated with CBS and NBC, carrying the two networks on separate subchannels.
+Until September 2009, KXGN-TV carried both networks on the same feed, making it the last "Big 3" affiliate to offer programming from more than one network on a single feed.
+KXGN-TV dropped NBC at the beginning of 2025 and CBS later in the year, making Glendive the only television market in the United States without any commercial television stations.

 K13PL channel 13, a translator (low-powered rebroadcaster) of Williston, North Dakota's NBC affiliate KUMV was also available until 2013; KUMV is still carried on area cable systems as the market's default NBC affiliate.
-Three stations in Billings also serve Glendive: ABC affiliate/CW+ O&O KSVI 6, Fox affiliate KHMT 4 and PBS member station KBGS-TV 16.
+Two stations in Billings also serve Glendive: ABC affiliate/CW+ O&O KSVI 6 and Fox affiliate KHMT 4.

 The Glendive Ranger-Review is the local paper.